collocations.org

 over

-fighting over disputed land
+They were fighting over disputed land.

 2. struggle against/hit sb

-bitterly, hard | back, off
+bitterly, hard

-The jeweller was stabbed as he tried to fight the robbers off.
+He was stabbed as he tried to fight the robbers off.

-VERB + FIGHT
+VERB + fight

 be prepared to